-Hospital readmission rates for a mental illness or an addiction Priority for 2018/19 QIP Effective Reduce (lower) Outcome Rate of psychiatric (mental health and addiction) discharges that are followed within 30 days by another mental health and addiction admission.
-Rate per 100 discharges Readmission rate equals the number of patients readmitted within 30 days of discharge divided by the number of patients discharged during the study period.
+Indicator Name Hospital readmission rates for a mental illness or an addiction Mandatory, priority or additional indicator?
+Priority for 2018/19 QIP Dimension Effective Direction of Reduce (lower) Improvement Туре Outcome Description Rate of psychiatric (mental health and addiction) discharges that are followed within 30 days by another mental health and addiction admission.
+Unit of Measurement Rate per 100 discharges Calculation Methods Readmission rate equals the number of patients readmitted within 30 days of discharge divided by the number of patients discharged during the study period.
 OMHRS and CIHI/DAD databases are used to identify index as well as subsequent hospitalizations for mental health and addictions.
-Number of individuals with any MH&A hospital readmissions within (≤) 30 days following the incident hospital discharge in the reporting period.
+Numerator Number of individuals with any MH&A hospital readmissions within (≤) 30 days following the incident hospital discharge in the reporting period.
 For any MHA hospital discharge (denominator), calculate the following readmissions (numerator): 1.
 Any MHA Admission during follow-up period: DAD ICD-10-CA Dx10Code1: F04 to F99, or OMHRS DSM-IV: Any hospital admission (including missing diagnosis except for DSM-IV 290.x.
 294.x in AXIS1_DSM4CODE_DISCH1) Exclusions: Patients without a valid health insurance number Patients without an Ontario residence Gender not recorded as male or female Age < 15 or Age > 105 Invalid date of birth, admission date/time, discharge date/time Individuals who die within 30 days of discharge (based on RPDB) before a follow-up or outcome occurs (i.e. a person dies before they have been readmitted or is readmitted but dies before they are discharged) Any non-MH&A hospital readmissions Notes: Separately report the number of individuals who died and re- admitted during the follow-up period overall in all years.
 Calculate within (≤) 30 days acute care re-admission proportion following the index MH&A hospital discharge date (i.e. Count only one visit per IKN per 30 day follow-up period).
 Reason for re-admission can be for a different MH&A reason than the initial MH&A diagnosis.
 Incident discharges are restricted to calendar years but 30 day follow-up for readmission can cross over into the next calendar year.